ssfsx17/ffpnp/pandoc-markdown/0810-Gladiator.md

 | ---     |
 | TP: 300 |

 Attack.
-You gain 1 Shield Force point and an amount of MP equal to your Level.
+You gain 1 Shield Force point and an amount of MP equal to your Level * Spirit * 0.05.

 #### Gladiator 40